bergmannjg/fshafas/readme.md

 The JS promise based interface compiles via Fable to a JavaScript library, this library and the original hafas-client can be used almost interchangeably.

-Differences:

-* *String Literal Unions* are compiled via ts2fable to F# Discriminated Unions and these are compiled via Fable to Jvascript classes.
-The mapping *.toString().toLowerCase()* can eliminate the differences.

-The following diagram should commute modulo the aforementioned differences:
+The following diagram should commute:

 JavaScript/TypeScript | Transformation | F# |
 :---------------:|:--------:|:------:|